GAMELASTER/irc4osu/README.md

 - Much more features (depends on feedback from you)

 # Support us
-If you want to support this project, just star this project or write in [project topic](https://osu.ppy.sh/forum/t/430741)! :-)
+If you want to support this project, just star this project or leave a post in the [project topic](https://osu.ppy.sh/forum/t/430741)! :-)

 # Screenshots
 (concept screenshot, it shows how it should look like in the final version.
 These will also be updated when a we implement some new features, stay tuned!